jonysy/parenchyma/README.md

 the mistake of misusing the framework.
 Not doing so may result in unintended behavior for which Parenchyma developers/contributors are not responsible.

-Many of the original comments used for documentation purposes remain in the code base, along with a few necessary additions/modifications.
+Many of the original comments used for documentation purposes remain in the code base along with a few necessary additions/modifications.

 > Disclaimer: Parenchyma is currently undergoing extensive refactoring and improvement.
 Therefore,